Mehr-creates/sukhaurdukh/README.md

 For support with using the SukhaurDukh platform or any inquiries regarding collaboration, please open an issue in this repository.

-Thank you for visiting the SukhaurDukh repository and supporting our mission to improve mental health acc
+Thank you for visiting the SukhaurDukh repository and supporting our mission to improve mental health accessibility!